IntersectMBO/plutus/plutus-metatheory/src/Signature.lagda.md

     ♯2* (con (pair x y)) = mkTyCon  (T2.pair (♯2* x) (♯2* y))
     ♯2* (con Data) = mkTyCon  T2.Data

+    {- `sig2type-aux` takes a list of arguments and a result type, and produces a function that takes all arguments and returns the result type.

+       sig2type-aux [ b₁ , b₂ , ... ,bₙ ]  tᵣ = t₁ ⇒ t₂ ⇒ ... ⇒ tₙ ⇒ tᵣ
+          where tᵢ = ♯2* bᵢ
+    -}
     sig2type-aux : ∀{n}
               → Args n
               → Ty (nat2Con n) → Ty (nat2Con n)
     sig2type-aux xs = foldr (λ A xs res → (♯2* A) ⇒ (xs res)) (λ A res → ♯2* A ⇒ res) xs

-    sig2type-aux2 : ∀{n} → Ty (nat2Con n) → Ty (nat2Con 0)
+    -- take a type and close its type variables using Π sig2type-aux2 : ∀{n} → Ty (nat2Con n) → Ty (nat2Con 0)
     sig2type-aux2 {zero} t = t
     sig2type-aux2 {suc n} t = sig2type-aux2 {n} (Π t)

+    -- The main conversion function
     sig2type : Sig → Ty (nat2Con 0)
     sig2type (sig _ as res) = sig2type-aux2 (sig2type-aux as (♯2* res))
 ```

 The parameter `Con` above is usually `Ctx⋆`.
 In this case, the parameters
  `nat2Con` and  `fin2Ty` con be instantiated with the help of the following
  auxiliary functions.